Will-Robin/ChromProcess/README.md

 ### Using the code in Scripts
 You can import the ChromProcess code by putting `import ChromProcess` at the top of your scripts.
 You can import from specific files from ChromProcess using syntax like `from ChromProcess import info_params` or ` from ChromProcess.info_params import colour_assignments`.
 You can then use the code written in the files with similar names in the ChromProcess folder.

+Take a look in the Scripts folder for some examples.

 ## Contributing

 If you want to make an edit to this package: